wkillerud/some-sass/CONTRIBUTING.md

 The best place to get started if you're new here is to read the guide for new contributors.

-### Debugging integration tests

-- To compile changes in test code, run `npm run compile` in the `e2e` directory.

-You set breakpoints in the compiled output.
-Integration tests compile to `vscode-extension/out/suite/`.
-Breakpoints can _only be set in test code_, meaning any code in the `e2e/out/` folder.

-Breakpoints set, go to the _Run and Debug_ pane in VS Code and run the Integration Tests configuration.

 ### Debugging integration tests for the browser version

 Like [debugging integration tests](#debugging-integration-tests), do this when you want to debug the tests themselves rather than functionality.
 The web integration tests compile to in `web/src/suite/`.